populationgenomics/saige-tenk10k/README.md

 Inputs:

 * scanpy AnnData object (one per chromosome and cell type, TOB + BioHEART)
+* cell covariate file (one per cell type, TOB + BioHEART)
+* sample covariate file generated in get_samples_covariates.py

 Outputs:

 * TSV phenotype covariate files (one per gene, cell type)
 * TSV gene cis window file (one per gene)

+Notes: as before, we remove 'chr' from the chromosome name in the gene cis window file.
+Additionally, we turn hyphens ('-') into underscores ('_') in the gene names.

 ## SAIGE-QTL association pipeline